Physician Associate Studies

+The position of a Physician Associate is a pioneering and rapidly growing clinical career.
 This course will enable you to develop the skills and knowledge to be part of a clinical workforce delivering excellent patient care.
 A tailored combination of clinical placements and innovative teaching, delivered by PAs, scientists and clinicians, provides the ideal educational environment for learning and skills development.

 About the course

 Physician Associates (PAs) are healthcare professionals, trained in a generalist medical model to deliver care and treatment within hospital and community environments.
 A PA works independently, under the supervision of a senior doctor, to diagnose, manage and treat a range of patients as part of a multi-disciplinary team.
 Once qualified, PAs may also develop a specialist area of practice.

 Keele’s PA course utilises a diverse range of teaching faculty including PAs, clinicians, scientists and researchers to maximise students’ learning potential.
 Further, Keele’s placement providers are committed to developing PAs for recruitment into their organisations.
 Postgraduate medicine is closely affiliated to the North Staffordshire PA Internship Programme and is actively involved with the development of PA education nationally.